tailwindlabs/tailwindcss/source/docs/functions-and-directives.blade.md

 ## @@responsive

-You can generate responsive versions of your own classes by wrapping their definitions in the `@responsive` directive:
+You can generate responsive variants of your own classes by wrapping their definitions in the `@responsive` directive:

 ```css
 @@responsive {